Navigation » List of Schools » Pierce College » Economics » Economics 002 – Principles of Economics II » Fall 2020 » Midterm Exam

 B the value of intermediate goods sold during a period.

-C the value of final goods and services produced, but not sold, during a period.
+C the value of services rendered during a period.

 D the value of goods produced domestically and sold abroad.